anna-pa-m/adabmDCA/docs/documentation.md

 ### Advanced options

-Here is a list of auxiliary functions that can be perfomed by `adabmDCA`.
+Here is a list of auxiliary functions that can be performed by `adabmDCA`.

 #### Regularizations